Vision-Live/bdsi.utwente.nl/_news/call-for-proposals-2022.md

 ### When to apply

-The deadline for submission of full proposals is April 1st, 2022.
+The deadline for submission of full proposals is May 1st, 2022.
 We are available to help you with a proposal.
 That ensures the goals and time estimate will be realistic.
 Please feel free to contact us to discuss your preliminary ideas.

 ### Selection procedure